-Gone are the days when we had to import Supercapacitors and batteries, but today with the vision of NITI Aayog, India has entered into the market of manufacturing batteries for EVs.
+Gone are the days when we had to import batteries and supercapacitors in India, but today with the vision of NITI Aayog, India has got companies who manufacture batteries for EVs.
 One such example is Mumbai’s start-up Gegadyne Energy started by Jubin Varghese and Ameya Gadiwan.
 These two mechatronics engineering students went on to study Tesla’s Model S and Model X cars and then went to a junkyard to create their new technology.
-Although they had to drop out of college to startup, but their decision gave them ample time to research on rectifying mistakes in Supercapacitors.
+Although they had to drop out of college to startup, their decision gave them ample time to research on rectifying mistakes in Supercapacitors.

 They mixed graphene and other composite nanomaterials, which led to an exponential increase in the energy density of their battery and brought down the discharge rate.
 Now with the help of IIT-B and DRDO, they have successfully managed to test an electric scooter using their own invented batteries.
 Now, they have a plan to launch their first plant by 2020 in Maharashtra.
 It has also been awarded as ‘The Energy Startup of the year 2019’.